Common Name: goat's beard

 No serious disease or insect problems.
 Some susceptibility to leaf spot.

-Excellent background plant for shady, moist spots in the border or in a woodland, wild or native plant garden.
+Tall growing plants are excellent background plant for shady, moist spots in the border or in a woodland, wild or native plant garden.
 Plant as a specimen or in groups along streams or water gardens.